Hello friends,

 struggle teaches us to unclench our fists.

-We emerge weak and vulnerable, just like
+We emerge weak and vulnerable, just

-all the others.
-Our soft insides unfurl, and
+like all the others.
+Our soft insides

-stings.
+and the rain stings.
 But we adapt.
-The breeze becomes

-their wealth.
-Something more grows
+open to share their wealth.
+Something more

-within us.
-This time, we don't try to
+we don't try to keep it hidden.

-keep it hidden.
 We let ourselves bloom.

 Birds will take our bounty.
-Woodland creatures

-will feast on our leaves.
-A small child will pluck
+on our leaves.
+A small child

-from us our beauty, but this not the end.
+will pluck from us our beauty, but

-The ones who take from us will learn
+this is not the end.
+The ones who take from us

-and spread our teachings.
-Our knowledge transforms
+will learn and spread our teachings.

-into a different type of nourishment.
+a different type of nourishment.
 Our seeds

 disseminate.
 We begin again.